Monarch butterfly by Alyssa Murphy.

 Who benefits from the Monarch license plate?

 The monarch license plate was originally launched by The Nature Conservancy to generate revenue to support our programs.
-Beginning in November 2024, we will become the direct benefactor.
+Beginning in November 2024, we became the direct benefactor.

 Is this a 501(c)(3) non-profit?